Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He is straddling a fallen tree trunk.

-It has been hitting it with his compass, which is now broken.
+Has been hitting it with his compass.

 That's so funny.